J-M28/chronicle-one/README.md

 * CSS transitions and keyframes for animations
 * Variable scope in Javascript (Global & Local: function vs. block)
 * Importing and using external Javascript libraries
+* In future, the use of different branches to better organize commit history

 ## How to use